xflr6/csv23/README.rst

   broken round-trip with ``escapechar`` and embedded newlines under Python 2 (fixed in Python 3.4 but not backported): produce a warning

-The package also provides simple convenience functionality such as the ``open_csv()`` context manager for opening a CSV file in the right mode and returning a ``csv.reader`` or ``csv.writer``:
+The package also provides some convenience functionality such as the ``open_csv()`` context manager for opening a CSV file in the right mode and returning a ``csv.reader`` or ``csv.writer``: